TDJR007/real-estate-price-predictor/README.md

-# 🏠 House Price Predictor
+# 🏠 Real Estate Price Predictor

 A little Flask web app that takes house details — `size`, `year`, and `view` — and uses a support vector regressor model to predict its price.